rockymadden/lti.js/readme.md

 ## Conceptualizing
 * __Tool Contexts:__ Tool contexts are immutable structures made up of the consumer key, consumer/shared secret, host, path, port (default: 443), and UTC offset (default: 0).
 It is unusual for contexts to change per request, but it is possible depending upon the tool provider.
 If new contexts are needed, create a base context.
 This will provide lens-like behavior in which new contexts only need to specify what is different.
 See [bilby.js](http://bilby.brianmckenna.org/#environment) for more information.
-* __Tool Parameters:__ Tool parameters are immutable structures made up of, at minimum, lti\_message\_type (default: basic-lti-launch-request), lti\_version (default: LTI-1p0), and resource\_link\_id.
-It is very likely for parameters to change per request.
-If numerous parameters are needed, create a stable base.
-This will provide lens-like behavior in which new parameters only need to specify what is different.
-See [bilby.js](http://bilby.brianmckenna.org/#environment) for more information.
 * __Tool Consumers:__ Tool consumers allow you to issue one or more asynchronous requests and handle the response(s).
 Responses return Q based promises.
 Each contains an option monad.
 See [Q](https://github.com/kriskowal/q) and [bilby.js](http://bilby.brianmckenna.org/#option) for more information.

 ## Using